Atlético Nacional: History

 The involvement of Pablo Escobar in the club remained strong.
 Some referees were threatened in the league and even in the Copa Libertadores, for which CONMEBOL banned Colombian clubs from the 1990 Copa Libertadores, with the exception of Nacional who was admitted as champion of the previous edition.
 However, the team had to play its home matches in Chile.
 Juan Daniel Cardellino, an Uruguayan referee, confessed to receiving death threats and $20,000 during the 1990 Copa Libertadores match between Nacional and Vasco da Gama.
 Nacional had won the match 2–0, but the result was annulled.
 A replay was ordered to be played in Santiago, and Nacional won 1–0.
-However, all Colombian clubs were banned from playing at their home venues for the 1991 Copa Libertadores.
-In 1989, the domestic league season was cancelled due to the assassination of referee Álvaro Ortega on 1 October after a match between Independiente Medellin and America de Cali.
-Escobar did not murder the ref, but it is believed that one of Escobar's hitmen did.
-In October, the team played the Supercopa Libertadores and were eliminated in the quarterfinals by Independiente.
+However, all Colombian clubs were banned from playing at their home venues for the 1991 Copa Libertadores as a result.
+Nacional were later eliminated in the semi-finals by their rival in the 1989 Libertadores final: Olimpia.
 Nacional was banned from playing the Supercopa Libertadores in 1990 and 1991 due to the incidents in the match against Vasco da Gama.
-Nacional returned for the 1992 edition, but performed very badly, and were eliminated in the first round with a humiliating 8–0 defeat to Cruzeiro.
+They returned for the 1992 edition, but performed very badly, and were eliminated in the first round with a humiliating 8–0 defeat to Cruzeiro.

-In the next two editions of the Copa Libertadores, 1990 and 1991, Nacional was eliminated in the semifinals, both times by its rival in the 1989 final: Olimpia from Paraguay.
-In 1991, Nacional won its fifth title in the Primera A after placing first in the final round against América, Junior and Santa Fe.
+In the 1991 Libertadores, Nacional were once again eliminated in the semi-finals by Olimpia, while in that same year they won their fifth Primera A title after placing first in the final round against América, Junior and Santa Fe.
 The Verdolagas won two more domestic titles in the 1990s: in 1994 they won their sixth league title after topping the championship round against Millonarios, América, and Independiente Medellín, whilst in 1999 they won their seventh title after beating América on penalties in the final.

+In 1995, Nacional made the Copa Libertadores finals again, losing to Gremio.
 In 1996, Atlético Nacional was bought by the Organización Ardila Lülle, becoming the first Colombian football club with corporate backing.
+In 2002, Nacional made the Copa Sudamericana finals, losing to Argentine club San Lorenzo 4–0 on aggregate.

-Nacional left again the practise of a team with no foreign players in 2004, when the team signed the Venezuelan Jorge Rojas and the Argentine Hugo Morales.
-That season, Nacional made the final in both the Apertura and Finalización tournaments, but lost to rivals Independiente Medellin and Junior, respectively.
-In 2007, Nacional won both tournaments of the year: in the Apertura, they beat Atlético Huila, and in the Finalizacion, they beat La Equidad.
+Nacional left again the practise of a team with no foreign players in 2004, when the team signed the Venezuelan winger Jorge Rojas and the Argentine midfielder Hugo Morales.
+That season, Nacional made the final in both the Apertura and Finalización tournaments, but lost to rivals Independiente Medellín and Junior, respectively.
+In 2007, Nacional won both tournaments of the year: in the Apertura they beat Atlético Huila, and in the Finalización, they defeated La Equidad in the finals.